 Any equipment used during onsite activities including but not limited to excavators, bulldozers, and any vehicles that enter the Site will be decontaminated prior to leaving the Site.
 The decontamination process will entail the physical and mechanical removal of dust, soil, and debris.
-Brushes and, if needed, high-pressure washers will be used to remove visible contamination from equipment and transportation vehicles.
-As necessary, contaminated clothing will be discarded in the decontamination facility by personnel leaving the Site.
-The tire treads and track cleats from equipment leaving the Site will be decontaminated to remove any visible soil or debris.
+The decontamination processes are further detailed in Section 2.4, Transportation and Disposal of the EMP.